julianchurchill/text-adventure/README.md

 Backlog
 =======

-- [REFACTOR] LocationTests and TakeSpecificItemTests are using real NormalItems - change to use mocks

-- [TEST] action view includes a cancel button to reset the actions to the top level

-- [FEATURE] Actions buttons view should be fixed size and scrollable - 1/4 to 1/3 of the screen height

-- [STORY] Tidy up locations, remove dummy locs, perhaps add a couple spacer locs.
+- [BUG] Using key on the door doesn't change door name from locked to unlocked...
 - [STORY] Find a spade in a shed.
 - [STORY] Use spade on mound of dirt outside the town to uncover a clock face.
-  - [TEST] New ItemAction MakeItemVisible (clock face), MakeItemInvisible (mound)
+  - [TEST] New ItemAction ChangeItemVisibility (clock face), DestroyItem (mound)
 - [STORY] Find clock hour hand in untakeable bags of junk somewhere.
   - [TEST] New trigger ItemAction on examine, MakeItemVisible( clock hour hand )
 - [STORY] Take clock face to top of clock tower and use with clock mechanism and minute hand and hour hand.
 Get some points or money or something and maybe a quest/hint as to what to do next - open up a new area.
-  - [TEST] New ItemAction RemoveItem (clock face, minute hand, hour hand)
+  - [TEST] ItemAction DestroyItem (clock face, minute hand, hour hand)
+  - [TEST] ItemAction ShowUserText "You fit the final piece of the clock.
+The air stirs around you as you slide it gently into place. blah blah you get some rubies"
-  - [TEST] New ItemAction something like AddPoints, MakeMoney, ShowCutScene
+  - [TEST] New ItemAction something like AwardRubies

+- [FEATURE] Show a ruby counter at the top of the screen.
+Also have a nice little ruby graphic.
+- [REFACTOR] LocationTests and TakeSpecificItemTests are using real NormalItems - change to use mocks
+- [TEST] action view includes a cancel button to reset the actions to the top level
+- [FEATURE] Actions buttons view should be fixed size and scrollable - 1/4 to 1/3 of the screen height
+- [FEATURE] Ruby counter should show how many out of how many achieved - e.g. 10/100

 - [FEATURE] Direction navigator - instead of top, bottom, right, left clickable labels use a compass with small labels.